EokLennon/domain-ygoprodeck-playtest/README.md

 # Domain for YGOProDeck's Playtest Tool
-Enhance the YGOProDeck's Playtest Tool to support the use of Deck Masters for Domain Format.
+Extension to enhance the YGOProDeck's Playtest Tool to support the use of Deck Masters for Domain Format.
+Built with Manifest v3 and basic Javascript.\
 Want to know more about the format?
 Please visit their [site](https://www.domainformat.com/).
-> Chrome/Edge extension built with Manifest v3 and basic Javascript.

 ## Installing (For Users)
 TBA